 It has sort of a Southern American style, and Americans like its authenticity and unusual service friendliness in a region where the waiters and staff are often curt and even rude.
-An average meal of burger, fries and a soda is a little cheaper than at Butchers Club though the portions are smaller.
+An average meal of burger, fries and a soda is a little cheaper than at Butchers Club.

 More about the Top 6 Children Friendly Restaurants in Hong Kong>>

 This is a fun tourist restaurant for people who want to eat at something like an American bayou country restaurant.
 It is at a particularly scenic point on top of Victoria Peak.
 The scenery, tourist satisfaction, and convenience makes it popular with tourists.